Doctor holding medicine bottle, American flag background.

 What is American Whiskey

-American Whiskey is a distilled spirit made primarily from grain, encompassing a variety of styles such as Bourbon, Tennessee Whiskey, Rye, and American Single Malt.
-Each type adheres to specific regulations regarding its production process, grain composition, and aging requirements, contributing to the diverse flavor profiles that distinguish American Whiskey.
-Bourbon, known for its sweet and full-bodied taste, must contain at least 51% corn and be aged in new charred oak barrels.
+American whiskey is a diverse and richly crafted distilled spirit made primarily from grain, encompassing iconic styles such as Bourbon, Tennessee Whiskey, Rye, and American Single Malt.
+Each type follows strict regulations governing its grain composition, production methods, and aging requirements, creating distinctive flavor profiles that set them apart.
+Bourbon, for example, must be made from a mash bill containing at least 51% corn and aged in new charred oak barrels, resulting in its signature sweet, full-bodied taste with notes of caramel and vanilla.
+These requirements ensure consistency and authenticity, making Bourbon one of the most beloved American whiskey styles.

 Calories in American Whiskey